Equivariant Hodge theory and noncommutative geometry

 \subsection{Acknowledgements}

 We would like to thank D. Ben-Zvi, D. Kaledin, F. Morel and A. Preygel for useful conversations.
 Our thesis advisor C. Teleman explained to us many of the ideas in equivariant K-theory, geometric invariant theory, and noncommutative geometry which this paper builds upon.
-Finally, we are grateful to B. Toen for explaining his computation of the periodic cyclic homology of a Deligne-Mumford stack, and to A. Blanc for useful discussions and for his careful reading of the first draft of this manuscript.
+We are grateful to B. Toen for explaining his computation of the periodic cyclic homology of a Deligne-Mumford stack, and to A. Blanc for useful discussions and for his careful reading of the first draft of this manuscript.
+Finally, we would like to thank the anonymous referee for several suggestions which improved this article.
 The first named author was supported by an NSF fellowship, Columbia University, and the Institute for Advanced Study.
 The second named author was supported by Kavli IPMU, Imperial College, and an EPSRC fellowship.

 \addtocontents{toc}{ }